Blog

 Gene Therapy

 In hemophilia patients, the genes responsible for creating clotting factors aren’t working properly.
-Gene therapy replaces these malfunctioning genes, which can then produce the correct clotting factors.
+Gene therapy replaces these faulty genes, enabling the body to produce the proper clotting factors and reducing reliance on traditional hemophilia treatment drugs.

 As of October 2024, there is only one FDA-approved gene therapy for hemophilia A known as Roctavian [8].
 There are two FDA-approved gene therapies for hemophilia B: Hemgenix and Beqvez [9][10].